 The 60% interest of Okeover, a copper-molybdenum project in south-western British Columbia, Canada, 25 kilometres north of Powell River and 145 kilometres northwest of Vancouver, was acquired through the amalgamation between Red Hill and Prophecy Coal Holdings Inc. in April 2010.
 Exploration done so far suggests mineralization exists east, west and south of the known mineralized body.
-Modest assessment work is planned for 2013 to test the suggested mineralized areas.
+Modest assessment was completed during the third quarter of 2013 to test the suggested mineralized areas.
+The results of the work are being reviewed at this time.